anarkiwi/mt_rx_samples_to_file/README.md

 Requires a Vulkan compatible GPU

-### Pi4
+### Running on a Raspberry Pi4

+This works on both Raspberry Pi OS (Debian) and Ubuntu.

-1. Add ```dtoverlay=vc4-kms-v3d-pi4``` to ```/boot/firmware/config.txt```.
+1. Add `dtoverlay=vc4-kms-v3d-pi4` to `/boot/firmware/config.txt` (`/boot/config.txt` on Raspberry Pi OS).
-2. If running Ubuntu 22.04 or later, proceed to the Build section.
-If running Raspbian bullseye, you will need to update your Vulkan/MESA drivers - use https://github.com/jmcerrejon/PiKISS to Configure, Vulkan, main branch first.
+2. If running Ubuntu 22.04 or later, proceed to the [Build section](#build).
+If running Raspberry Pi OS, you will first need to update your Vulkan/MESA drivers - use https://github.com/jmcerrejon/PiKISS to Configure and install Vulkan using the main branch first then proceed to the [Build section](#build).

 In this example, 5 seconds of samples centered at 108MHz at 1.024Ms/s are recorded, and the FFT results are plotted in python.